Artosis: StarCraft career

 Artosis and Tasteless prepare separately, with Artosis constantly watching StarCraft matches and Tasteless studying commentary from non-traditional sports and major StarCraft news.
 Together, they incorporate team histories and their respective strategies into their commentary.
 Tasteless has said that he considers Tastosis's nuanced readings of player tactics and their eventualities as a "gateway" for bringing unfamiliar crowds into StarCraft.

 Artosis cast alongside Tasteless at the 2012 StarCraft II World Championship Series Europe finals, Australian and Oceania finals, and UK nationals, DreamHack Winter 2011, IGN Pro League Season Two, and Major League Gaming 2012 Spring Arena, Raleigh, and 2011 Orlando.
 Artosis cast solo at the 2013 DreamHack Open in Stockholm.

 Two in-game Easter egg characters in StarCraft II: Heart of the Swarm are named after the casters.

 On his YouTube channel "ArtosisTV", he regularly uploads content related to StarCraft and StarCraft II.
 As of February 2022 the channel has over 128,000 subscribers.
 In addition, he has a secondary YouTube channel named ArtosisCasts, on which he uploads daily casts of numerous StarCraft matches that primarily involve professional players.
 As of April 2022 the channel has over 14,000 subscribers.

 Artosis and Tasteless both cast for the AfreecaTV StarCraft League from 2016 to 2020.
 On 3 March 2021, it was announced by AfreecaTV that they would be discontinuing the English casts of the event.
 However, through Patreon support, the two were given permission to cast over VODs of the events, and have them uploaded onto the official AfreecaTV eSports YouTube channel.
 Additionally, Artosis cast his final GSL Code S Tournament, which had been a hallmark of Korean Starcraft II Tournaments, on October 15, 2022, after which he departed from Korea to move to Canada.

 Artosis regularly streams his StarCraft gameplay on his Twitch channel.
-Artosis's main sources of income are from venues like Twitch subscriptions, Patreon, casting gigs, and direct donations through StreamElements and Twitch Bit donations, the majority of which are spurred by viewers of his Twitch chat paying for text-to-speech to read out usually inane things on the stream.
+Artosis's main sources of income are from venues like Twitch subscriptions, Patreon, casting gigs, and direct donations through StreamElements, Twitch Bits, and Tangia, the majority of which are spurred by viewers of his Twitch chat paying for text-to-speech to read out usually inane things on the stream.